David Shackelford's Collection

 Does your child know her parts of speech?
 Here's a great review of articles (or determiners), which are technically a type of adjective!

 Time to saddle up some adjectives!
 Descriptive language adds interest to writing.
-Your little cowpoke can practice adding adjectives to a paragraph on this worksheet.
+Your little cowpoke can practice adding adjectives to a paragraph.

 Get a grasp on grammar with this worksheet about diagramming sentences.
 Your student will learn how to identify parts of speech in simple sentences.